EmeraldVoid/Pokemon-TestFlight/README.md

 2. Unzip the game folder.
 3. Open the folder and run `Game.exe`.

-📝 _No installation of RPG Maker XP or Pokémon Essentials is required—everything is bundled with the game._
+📝 _No installation of RPG Maker XP, PSDK, Pokémon Studio or Pokémon Essentials is required—everything is bundled with the game._

 <br>